Issue Cycle Time: The Key to Engineering Operations

 Metrics and Tools

 Modern development platforms offer integrated cycle time tracking capabilities.
 Tools like Typo automatically capture timing data across workflow states.
+Accurate measurement and proper data hygiene are essential for reliable cycle time tracking and meaningful analysis.

 These platforms provide comprehensive dashboards displaying velocity trends, bottleneck indicators, and predictability metrics.